🔼The name Genesis: Summary

 Archeology has shown that much of the details of the historic books of the Bible are accurate for the time which they cover, but certainly not for the time in which they were finalized.
 Since the editors had no Britannica to consult, they must have used sources that had survived until then.
 It remains a mystery, however, that such a massive undertaking with such enormous results, remains unnoted anywhere in or outside Scriptures.
 Until that mystery is solved we must admit that we don't know how we got the Bible.
 And even if that mystery is solved, there is still the mystery of how the ancients came into possession of a text so complex and so wise that it still baffles people today.

 Genesis is the Greek title of the first book of the Bible.
-It comes from the same stock as words such as gene, generation, genealogy and even words such as hydrogen and androgen, and was ultimately derived from the verb gignesthai, meaning to be born or to become.
+It comes from the same stock as words such as gene, generation, genealogy and even words such as hydrogen and androgen, and was ultimately derived from the verb γινομαι (ginomai), meaning to be or begin to be:

 The name Genesis means Origin or Beginning, and beginnings are a big deal in Scriptures, although most of them are qualitative transitions rather than absolute beginnings.
 A 'beginning' in the Bible is usually some point on a complexity scale that is preceded by a period of convergence of certain pre-beginning elements, and succeeded by a period of divergence of post-beginning elements.
 Think of Adam, for instance.
 First there is dust of the earth (pre-beginning elements), then God brings some of it together (period of convergence), breathes into that compilation the breath of life, and Adam begins to be.
 After his beginning, Adam proceeds to produce offspring (post-beginning elements), which diverge in all directions and people the earth (period of divergence).